Rep. Jim Jordan refuses to cooperate with Jan. 6 committee investigating Capitol attack

 Jordan is the second Republican lawmaker to reject the committee’s request.
 After Rep. Scott Perry (R-Pa.) was asked on Dec.
 20 to meet with the committee to discuss information it said tied him “to events surrounding January 6, including his involvement in efforts to install former Department of Justice official Jeffrey Clark as acting Attorney General,” Perry tweeted that he would not cooperate and called the committee “illegitimate.”

-Last week, the select committee requested information from Fox News host Sean Hannity, whom Thompson and Vice Chair Liz Cheney (R-Wyo.) said had “advance knowledge regarding President Trump’s and his legal team’s planning for January 6.”
+Last week, the select committee requested information from Fox News host Sean Hannity, who Thompson and Vice Chair Liz Cheney (R-Wyo.) said had “advance knowledge regarding President Trump’s and his legal team’s planning for January 6.”
 The panel said Hannity also appeared to provide guidance and feedback “to the President and certain White House staff regarding that planning.”

-Hannity’s attorney, Jay Sekulow, argued in a statement that the committee’s request “would raise serious constitutional issues including First Amendment concerns regarding freedom of the press.”
+Hannity’s attorney, Jay Sekulow, said in a statement that the committee’s request “would raise serious constitutional issues including First Amendment concerns regarding freedom of the press.”

 Felicia Sonmez, Eugene Scott, Tom Hamburger and Jacqueline Alemany contributed to this report.